FrameworkComputer/inputmodule-rs/ledmatrix/README.md

 Same for the `SLEEP#` pin.

 The sleep/wake command always changes the state.
 But it can't be received when USB is suspended.
+Any other command will also wake up the device.

 The idle timer will send the device to sleep after a configured timeout (default 60 seconds).
 The idle timer is reset once the device wakes up or once it receives a command.